|

 Cantors

 • SJB is blessed with many gifted cantors who lead the assembly in worship.
 A pleasant voice, welcoming demeanor, and leadership are essential.
-This ministry is open to Junior High and older.
+This ministry is open to High School and older.
 Training and weekly rehearsal provided.

 • Contracted opportunities are available for those who wish to offer their gifts professionally.
 However, most SJB cantors are volunteers.